 2. Fife Coastal Route: the best Scottish road trip for beach lovers

-A breeze in comparison to the (Loch Ness) monster that is the North Coast 500, the Fife Coastal Route follows along the Firth of Forth coastline over 77 miles, while passing through charming little fishing towns, historic castles and endless beaches.
+A breeze in comparison to the (Loch Ness) monster that is the North Coast 500, the Fife Coastal Route tour of Scotland follows along the Firth of Forth coastline over 77 miles, while passing through charming little fishing towns, historic castles and endless beaches.

 - Dunfermline Palace and Abbey